 Company News Preview

-Investors will continue to be focused on the headlines around the ongoing US-China trade stand-off and America's central bank at the end of the week.
+The market spotlight on Tuesday will continue to be on the headlines around the ongoing US-China trade talks.

 The focus at the week will be on a slew of top tier economic data releases in the States.

 The focus on Wednesday will be on a potentially noteworthy speech that Federal Reserve chairman, Jerome Powell, is scheduled to deliver before the Joint Economic Committee of the US Congress at 1600 GMT.

 The focus on Tuesday will be on the UK employment report for September, which economists at Barclays Research expect to be consistent with the cooling in labour market conditions as suggested by surveys since the summer.

 Markets' focus at the end of the week will be squarely on the latest foreign trade data out of the People's Republic of China.